nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User performs <u>Filter for a client (U4)</u> or requests to <u>List all clients (U1)</u>.
-2. AgentAssist returns a list of people, with the client in it.
+2. AgentAssist returns a list of clients, with the client of interest in it.
 3. User requests to view a client, using the index of the client of the list.
 4. AgentAssist returns a detailed view of the client and a success message.